tudorpintea999/ethnum-rs/README.md

 from the Clang `compiler-rt` support routines.

 This is the default implementation used by the crate, and in general is quite well optimized.
-When using native the implementation, there are no additional dependencies for this crate.
+When using native implementation, there are no additional dependencies for this crate.

 ### LLVM Generated Implementation